Deploy and Connect Devices¶

 To have persistent storage settings executed on the API, a persistent storage needs to be provided.
 This is optional, simply delete the section if it is not required, otherwise set

-to match your Azure volumes names.volumes: redis-volume: driver: azure_file driver_opts: share_name: your-volume-name storage_account_name: mystorageaccount
+your-volume-nameandmystorageaccountto match your Azure volumes names.volumes: redis-volume: driver: azure_file driver_opts: share_name: your-volume-name storage_account_name: mystorageaccount -

 Configure Azure with selected parameters.